Grad students with academic appointment

 The software may be run on UW owned, or personally owned equipment.

 Maple may be requested from the College of Engineering Software ordering site.
-You must have your name and email address listed (and public) in the UW faculty, staff, or student online directory to order Maple.

 The Maple library of procedures common to many scientific and engineering applications includes: linear algebra, number theory, statistics, group theory, linear optimization, differential forms, and student calculus.